MileHacker Logo

 • Tianshui Central Hospital (天水市中心医院)

-• English-speaking staff may show limits.
+• English-staff who speak may show limits.

 Embassy & Consulates